ghl3/SpontaneousSymmetry/pages/stats/distributions.markdown

 ## Gaussian Distribution

-Unlike the previous distributions, we will not motivate the Gaussian distribution from a specific scenario (flipping coins, etc), but instead will motivate it from a more general fact, known as the Central Limit Theorem.
-The Central Limit Theorem states that the distribution of the sum of MANY independent random variables (each having an arbitrary distribution with loose conditions) will tend to a Gaussian distribution.
+Unlike the previous distributions, we will not motivate the Gaussian distribution from a specific scenario (such as flipping coins), but instead will motivate it from a more general fact known as the Central Limit Theorem.
+The Central Limit Theorem states that the distribution of the sum of MANY independent random variables, each having an arbitrary distribution (with some loose conditions on those distributions) will tend to a Gaussian distribution.
 For example, if I add together many Bernoulli variables, their sum will tend toward a gaussian distribution (we know that their sum is exactly a Binomial distribution, which also implies that a Binomial distribution tends toward a Gaussian distribution as $N \rightarrow \infty$) .

 This is a complicated theorem to prove, so we will here only assert it.
 However, it is very powerful and implies that Gaussian distributions will arise naturally in many situations.
 For example, consider a process that has many small errors.
 Even if we don't know the distribution of individual errors, if there are sufficiently many independent errors, their sum, the total error, will follow a Gaussian distribution.
-Therefore, it is common to model the errors of situations when the exact error is unknown as a Gaussian distribution (with unknown parameters).
+Therefore, it is common to model the errors whose true distribution is unknown as a Gaussian (since the total error will often be the sum of many individual errors).

-The Gaussian distribution describes a 1-dimensional continuous variable, $x$, as a function of two parameters: $\mu$ and$\sigma$.
+The Gaussian distribution describes a 1-dimensional continuous variable, $x$, as a function of two parameters: $\mu$ and $\sigma$.
 The distribution is given by:

 $$
 gauss(x | \mu, \sigma) = \frac{1}{\sqrt{2\sigma^2\pi}} e^{-\frac{(x-\mu)^2}{2\sigma^2}}